What is this medicine?

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 high blood pressure

 history of stroke

 low blood counts, like white cells, platelets, or red blood cells

 an unusual or allergic reaction to dalteparin, heparin, pork or pork products, latex, other medicines, foods, dyes, or preservatives

 What should I watch for while using this medicine?

-If you are going to have surgery or dental work, tell your doctor or health care professional that you have received this medicine.
+If you are going to have surgery or other procedure, tell your healthcare professional that you are using this medicine.